-Fascinating history, windswept seascapes and top-notch attractions make Tasmania a bucketlist destination for road-tripping families.
+This road trip includes lavender fields, secluded beaches, wilderness, history and top-notch food.
+Plus wombats.
+Because everyone loves wombats.
+This Tasmania road trip a bucket list experience for families.
 After a month touring the island with a caravan in tow, Jennifer Ennion shares her highlights.

 After exploring Tassie’s north, we tow our vintage caravan down the bumpy dirt roads of the East Coast.
 Stopping to take photos of wild echidnas and wallabies, we reach the white-sand beaches and turquoise water we’ve heard so much about.